syncfusion-content/angularjs-docs/angularjs/Dialog/appearance-and-styling.md

 documentation: ug
 ---

-# Appearance and styling in angularjs Dialog
+# Appearance and styling in Angularjs Dialog

 ## Showing header